-The PA Program supports a continuous self-evaluation process.
+The PA Program conducts a continuous self-evaluation process.
 A process must be in place to gather information in order to critically assess the effectiveness of the instructor and the course presentation.

-Two surveys, lecturer and course, will be completed by each student upon completion of each course.
-Surveys will be conducted online and responses are anonymous.
-The results of the survey will be made available to each instructor for teaching and self-improvement purposes.
-The information from the survey will be used for self-improvement endeavors and by the Curriculum Review Committee.
-The program also holds a course debrief at the end of each session with the PD, Director of Academic Education and three students.
+A survey evaluation of lecturer and course will be completed by each student upon completion of each course.
+Surveys are conducted online, and responses are anonymous.
+The results of the survey are made available to each instructor for teaching and self-improvement purposes.
+The information from the survey is also reviewed by the Curriculum Review Committee for the purpose of curriculum and teaching improvements.
+The Program also holds a course debrief at the end of each term with the PD, Director of Academic Education and three students.
 Course debriefs allow for the opportunity to discuss the course in greater detail.
 Written TUN policy in the catalog https://tun.touro.edu/programs/university-catalog/